Burg & Double Spiral Staircase - Impression #1

 0%

-Early clouds will gradually clear to leave the region with a dry and sunny day.
+Early clouds will clear to leave the region with a dry and sunny day.

 very sunny